Best places to travel in February 2019

 You'll discover Chinese New Year celebrations throughout the Asian continent, though for one of the most spectacular events to mark the date a trip to Hong Kong cannot go amiss.

-This year Hong Kong is promising a showstopping 15-day celebration complete with fireworks displays, night parades and wishing trees.
+Every year Hong Kong promises a showstopping celebration of fireworks displays, night parades and wishing trees.
+Get amongst it.

 - Top February events: Chinese New Year.